-It’s time to upgrade your B2B digital marketing strategies and tactics right now.
+It’s time to upgrade your B2B digital marketing strategies and tactics.
 For years, marketers had to rely on gut and intuition before making decisions.
-They would spend hours creating digital marketing programs and campaigns that reach audiences and drive business value.
+They would spend hours creating a digital marketing strategy, programs, and campaigns that reach audiences and drive business value.
 Today, with B2B data analytics and insights, they can make decisions with precision.

 When I first started my career over 20 years ago, I purposely avoided data.
 I was terrible at math and afraid of numbers.
-I lacked confidence and was unsure how to leverage B2B data analytics to inform digital marketing and brand programs.
+As a result, I lacked confidence and was unsure how to leverage B2B data analytics to inform digital marketing and brand programs.
 It seemed like such a foreign concept to me.
-Today, I can’t imagine a world without it.
+Yet, today, I can’t imagine a world without it.
 Using data to inform all digital marketing strategies is table stakes.

-About ten years ago, I had a mentor who taught me how to make big data small.
+I had a mentor about ten years ago who taught me how to make big data small.
 This is a good lesson for B2B marketers today.
-There is so much data and analytics available internally and externally that it could get overwhelming.
+There is so much data and analytics available internally and externally that it could overwhelm.
 Many people I talk to don’t know where to start, and I don’t blame them.
 My mentor showed me that isolating data can make it actionable.

 What is a B2B Marketing Strategy?

-Strategy & Vision: This is a very direct statement or set of statements that highlight the company’s overall vision for digital marketing and why it’s important.
-It should answer a question, “What do we want to accomplish with digital marketing this year and why?”
+Strategy & Vision: This is a straightforward statement that highlights the company’s overall vision for digital marketing and why it’s essential.
+It should answer the question, “What do we want to accomplish with digital marketing this year and why?”

-Audience Snapshot: This doesn’t necessarily have to be a full-on audience analysis; however, key insights should always be included in the plan.
-It could be one slide for each audience persona or one slide that shows all personas and key takeaways.
+Audience Snapshot: This doesn’t necessarily have to be a full-on audience analysis; however, the plan should always include critical insights.
+It could be one slide for each audience persona or one that shows all personas and key takeaways.

-Goals & Objectives: While this is self-explanatory, the goals and objectives should always be measurable and align to larger business goals.
+Goals & Objectives: While this is self-explanatory, the goals and objectives should always be measurable and align with larger business goals.